Jamie Martin (American football): Professional career

-First stint with Rams
+Los Angeles / St. Louis Rams (first stint)

 Despite his tremendous collegiate career, Martin was not drafted into the NFL.
 He signed a free agent contract with the Los Angeles Rams in 1993.
 He spent four seasons with the Rams franchise (two in Los Angeles, two after the team moved to St. Louis).
 He played in nine games with the Amsterdam Admirals of the NFL Europe in 1995.
 He saw his first action in the NFL in 1996, playing in six games with the Rams.

 Washington

 Martin spent 1997 as third-string quarterback for Washington Redskins of the NFL.

-First stint with Jaguars
+Jacksonville Jaguars (first stint)

 After one season in Washington, Martin joined the Jacksonville Jaguars for the 1998 season.
 He played in four games with the Jaguars; his first pass attempt against Detroit went for a 67-yard touchdown.
 His first career start came December 13 against Tennessee, but an ACL injury in that game ended his season.
 He finished 1998 with 27 completions for 355 yards and two touchdowns; his final passer rating was 99.8 points.